-Detection of a rise and/or fall of cardiac biomarker values (preferably cardiac troponin) with at least 1 value above the 99th percentile upper reference limit (URL) and with at least 1 of the following conditions:
+Acute myocardial infarction is defined as an acute myocardial injury with clinical evidence of myocardial ischemia and with the detection of a rising and/or falling pattern of cTn values, with at least one value above the 99th percentile upper reference limit and at least one of the following:

+- Symptoms of myocardial ischemia.

+- New ischemic ECG changes.

-- Symptoms of ischemia. - New or presumed new significant ST-segment-T wave (ST-T) changes or new left bundle branch block (LBB). - Development of pathological Q waves in the electrocardiogram (EKG). - Imaging evidence of new loss of viable myocardium, or new regional wall motion abnormality. - Identification of an intracoronary thrombus by angiography or autopsy.
+- Development of pathological Q waves.

+- Imaging evidence of new loss of viable myocardium or new regional wall motion abnormality in a pattern consistent with an ischemic etiology.

+- Identification of an acute coronary atherothrombosis by angiography or autopsy (not for type 2 or 3 MIs).